top of page

 Want to Grow Your Own?

-We’ve got a limited batch of white choko seed fruit ready to go, straight from our farm.
-These are perfect for planting now so you’ll be harvesting your own in no time.
+We have a limited batch of white choko seed fruit ready to go, straight from our farm.
+These seeds are perfect for planting now.
+You’ll be harvesting your own choko in no time!

 2 Comments